matthiasmohr/wattlink-landing/README.md

 ## To DO
 ### Prio A
-- Diverse Bilder und Icons sind verschwunden
+- Registrierung in den Newsletter einbauen

 ### Prio B
 - Remove "text-color-danger" (used for ToDo Indication)